-Data for new dwellings are not available for the year 2020.
+Data for new dwellings are not available for years 2020 and 2021.
 Data for occupied dwellings have been revised for the years 2018-2019.

 Data for heat consumption in industry are available from 2003 onwards.

 Data for energy consumption from biofuels and waste in wood manufacturing [ISIC 16] are available from 2005 onwards.